hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 KT | 1 | Forward/reverse kataegis id
 TNC | 1 | Tri-nucleotide context

+Somatic variants of type C>T and C>G in a TpCpN context are annotated as showing Kataegis ([Nik Zainal et al., 2012](https://www.ncbi.nlm.nih.gov/pubmed/22608084)) if there are three or more mutations of that type, strand and context localised within a region with an average inter-mutation distance of
+<= 1kb.
+The annotation describes the strand it was found on along with an id and is shared by grouped variants.

 ### Database

 PURPLE can optionally persist its output to a SQL database.
 This is particularly useful when querying data over a cohort.